Brand clipping as a measurable acquisition channel: CPM, view target, creative-iteration loop. The Verge Clips playbook for campaigns that return CAC.

 The founder does a podcast tour, gives a keynote, or sits for one big interview.
 Verge Clips clips that one piece of source content into 20-40 short-form clips and rolls them out over 6-12 weeks.
 Single highest ROI structure for founder-led brands.

-Creator UGC reclamation
+Partner UGC reclamation

 Source content: what works